MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 - Updates to the solution must be done when the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps are not in use.

-- [Make sure that your environment is backed up](https://docs.microsoft.com/power-platform/admin/backup-restore-environments) prior to updating your solution.
+- [Make sure that you back up your environment](https://docs.microsoft.com/power-platform/admin/backup-restore-environments) before updating your solution.

 To update the solution: